Going to Work, by L. S. Lowry (1943)

 We might think, “but of course businesses need employees to agree to a certain level of corporate governance and hierarchy.
 Otherwise, how could they possibly operate?
 How could they compete in the market?
 If employees want to be paid, they have to cede at least some of their liberties to their superiors.
 If everyone did whatever they wanted all the time, production would grind to a halt, and nobody would be able to pay their bills.”

-Anderson would agree: she recognizes that the hierarchical structure adopted by most modern firms is often incredibly efficient and productive.
+Anderson would agree: she recognizes that the hierarchical structure adopted by most modern firms is often efficient and productive.

 She’s not concerned about that; rather, she simply wants to kickstart a conversation about corporate overreach.

-Anderson wants us to recognize that firms have far more power over their employees’ lives than can be justified by mere efficiency and productivity — but that we aren’t equipped with the right language to properly scrutinize these problems.
+Anderson wants us to recognize that firms have far more power over their employees’ lives than can be justified by mere efficiency and productivity, but that we aren’t equipped with the right language to properly scrutinize these problems.
 She claims that

 we don’t have good ways to talk about the way bosses rule workers’ lives.
 Instead, we talk as if workers aren’t ruled by their bosses.
 We are told that unregulated markets make us free, and that the only threat to our liberties is the state.
 We are told that in the market, all transactions are voluntary.
 We are told that, since workers freely enter and exit the labor contract, they are perfectly free under it: bosses have no more authority over workers than customers have over their grocer.

-This is how we should view the modern workplace, Anderson argues — not as a manifestation of free market ideals, but as a private and rather ruthless form of government.
+This is how we should view the modern workplace, Anderson argues: not as a manifestation of free market ideals, but as a private and rather ruthless form of government.

 How can private governments be held to account so that workers are not humiliated, exploited, dominated, inappropriately surveilled, pressured, or abused?
+Anderson is not calling for revolution; she just wants us to think carefully about what a free market really looks like.

 As Anderson concludes Private Government: How Employers Rule Our Lives:

 My point is simply that workers need some kind of institutionalized voice at work to ensure that their interests are heard, that they are respected, and that they have some share of autonomy in workplace decisions.
-Subjecting them to private government—to arbitrary, unaccountable authority—is no way to treat people who have a claim to dignity, autonomy, and standing no less than that of their employers.
+Subjecting them to private government – to arbitrary, unaccountable authority – is no way to treat people who have a claim to dignity, autonomy, and standing no less than that of their employers.

 What do you make of Anderson’s arguments?